Pain Management

 Nonsteroidal Anti-Inflammatory Drugs (NSAID)

-NSAIDs may cause indigestion, stomach aches, and even stomach ulcers when taken orally.
-Taking higher doses for extended periods may increase the chances of side effects.
+While useful, oral NSAIDs may cause side effects such as indigestion, stomach aches, and even stomach ulcers.
+Prolonged use or higher doses increase the risk of these side effects.

-We compound NSAIDs to contain other medications and treat symptoms such as autoimmune conditions, high blood pressure, and depression.
+To address these issues, we compound NSAIDs with other medications to treat various conditions, including autoimmune disorders, high blood pressure, and depression.

 Ketamine

-This drug influences pain in a variety of ways.
-Recent studies have shown that ketamine reduces neurogenic pain and has anti-inflammatory effects.
+Recent studies indicate that ketamine can reduce neurogenic pain and has anti-inflammatory effects.

 • Psychedelic symptoms

-However, this drug can be compounded with others to reduce these side effects.
-For example, benzodiazepines may reduce the psychotropic symptoms of ketamine.
+Compounding ketamine with other medications can mitigate these side effects.
+For example, benzodiazepines can reduce the psychotropic effects of ketamine.

 Low Dose Naltrexone (LDN)